Cypripedium yatabeanum

-Cypripedium yatabeanum, known as the spotted lady slipper or palomino lady's slipper, is a species of terrestrial orchid.
+Cypripedium yatabeanum, known as the spotted lady slipper or palomino lady's slipper, is a species of terrestrial orchid in the family Orchidaceae.
 It is native to Alaska (including the Aleutian Islands), to the Russian Far East (Kamchatka and the Kuril Islands), and northern Japan.
 It is distinguished from the closely related Cypripedium guttatum by its yellow-green flowers and narrower, longer lip.
-It is a perennial herb that grows up to 2 feet tall.
+It is a perennial herb that grows up to 2 ft tall.
 Its habitats include mesic tundra, marsh borders, and beach dune lag.